 This is promising for the development of better tools to help cure cancer.

-These copperhead snakes are responsible for most of the venomous snake bites in the United States.
-If provoked, they are aggressive, but they don’t look for a fight.
+Copperhead snakes are responsible for most of the venomous snake bites in the United States.
+If provoked, they’ll defend themselves, but they aren’t looking for a fight.
 According to some people who work with them, these are some of the calmer pit vipers.

 Around 3,000 people are bitten by copperhead snakes in a year, though it is hardly fatal.
-There is an antivenom available, but symptoms resolve without it and it’s not recommended that the antivenom be used except in extreme circumstances.
-However, that doesn’t mean there aren’t some significant localized symptoms.
+Antivenom is available, but symptoms often resolve by themselves.
+But, that doesn’t mean there can’t be significant localized symptoms.

 It’s believed that the eastern equine encephalitis virus might hide out in copperhead snakes over the winter outside of its main radius in Florida.
 This virus mainly transmits through mosquitos, killing 30% of the people it infects.
 However, it only infects ten Americans per year.